 Branch policies protect Git branches from unwanted actions, such as force pushing commits or deleting a branch.

-As an administrator or Git repository owner, you can define a branch policy for a specific branch or a set of branches.
+As an administrator or Git repository owner, you can define a branch policy for one or more branches.

 Use branch policies to control the following actions:

 Creating a branch with the same name.